seriousme/fastify-openapi-glue/docs/subSchemas.md

   ...
 ```

-Then the schemas can be integrated as follows:
+Then the schemas can be integrated using the following command:

+`npx -p @seriousme/openapi-schema-validator bundle-api main-spec.yaml sub-spec.yaml`

+or using code:

 ```javascript
 import { Validator } from "@seriousme/openapi-schema-validator";